Kendall Jenner & Ben Simmons Being Torn About By Busy Schedules, Per ‘Radar Online’

-Kendall Jenner and Ben Simmons were seemingly hot and heavy all summer, but their now their summer romance may be in jeopardy.
+Kendall Jenner and Ben Simmons were seemingly hot and heavy all summer, but now their summer romance may be in jeopardy.

-According to an August 29 report by Radar Online, Kendall Jenner and Ben Simmon’s relationship is being torn apart by the fact they both have very busy schedules, and things are only about to get worse for the pair.
+According to an August 29 report by Radar Online, Kendall Jenner and Ben Simmons’ relationship is being torn apart by the fact that they both have very busy schedules, and things are only about to get worse for the pair.

-Sources tell the outlet that Kendall is busy filming the upcoming season of Keeping Up with the Kardashians in L.A. with her entire family, while Ben is busy living in Philadelphia, where he is training with his team, The Philadelphia 76ers, before the upcoming NBA season starts.
+Sources tell the outlet that Kendall is busy filming the upcoming season of Keeping Up With the Kardashians in L.A. with her entire family, while Ben is busy living in Philadelphia, where he is training with his team, the Philadelphia 76ers, before the upcoming NBA season starts.

-The insider reveals that Ben Simmons schedule is hectic at the moment due to his NBA duties, and endorsement deals.
+The insider reveals that Ben Simmons’ schedule is hectic at the moment due to his NBA duties and endorsement deals.
 Meanwhile, Kendall Jenner’s reality TV show and modeling will also be keeping her busy.

 “Aside from starting NBA training camp, Ben’s been celebrating his rookie of the year status and making appearances all over the country.
 He is also required to make other appearances because of the endorsement deals he has in place.
 Ben’s schedule is tight like glue and when he does have the little spare time he’s allowed, he tries to make time for his girlfriend,” one source stated.